Kisangani: Communes

-The city of Kisangani is composed of six large communes, which are further subdivided into smaller neighborhoods.
+The city of Kisangani is composed of six large communes, which are subdivided into smaller neighbourhoods.
 The partitioned communes are Lubunga, Makiso, Kisangani, Tshopo, Kabondo and Mangobo.
-Throughout the boroughs there are hundreds of distinct neighborhoods, many with a definable history and character to call their own.
+Throughout the boroughs there are hundreds of distinct neighbourhoods, many with a definable history and character to call their own.
 Every municipality in the city has a nickname denoting how the Boyoma perceive their cities.

 Kisangani, which in Swahili means on the island (Kisanga translates to island and ni is on), is officially given the nickname of "City of Hope" by administrative authorities, in opposition to the title of martyred city.
-Boyomas' affectionately nicknamed their city "Boyoma Singa Mwambé", which translates as "before reaching the most beautiful city the pole must be thrown 8 times" (Boyoma means the most beautiful girl, while Singa is the mast and Mwambé is the number 8).
+Boyomas' affectionately nicknamed their city "Boyoma Singa Mwambé", which translates as "before reaching the most beautiful city the pole must be thrown 8 times".
+Boyoma means the most beautiful girl, while Singa is the mast and Mwambé is the number 8.